Psalm 119:105- “Your Word is a lamp unto my feet, and a light unto my path.“

 Take notes in the leader meetings, write down the schedule, cabin time questions, etc… it’s nice to have a small notepad that fits in your pocket.
 It’s also handy during club if you want to write down ideas from the talk/songs/etc… and it helps to keep you from constantly pulling out your phone.

-I use it to label clothes, ziplock bags, and draw beards for western night.
+I use the marker to label clothes, ziplock bags, and draw beards for western night.

 Two keys to surviving a grueling week of lil sleep are eating right and drinking lots of H2O.

 You know you look cool wearing it around, and on top of the cool points, it’s quite useful.

 Comfy to have for leader meetings and cabin time.
 Probably not the best for the club room, unless you have 400 camping chairs to share.

 Shoes (I bring 6 pairs, don’t mock me)

 - Casual (for kickin’ it)

 - Throw aways (for the obstacle course)